 - Reflect on a minimum of three things that you learned this semester.
-Consider what you learned from major projects, drafts, homework, group activities, or anything in the class. - Explain what specifically you learned, focusing on what you know or can do now that you didn't know or couldn't do at the beginning of the semester. - Project that knowledge into a future context and explain how you will use it.
+Consider what you learned from major projects, drafts, homework, group activities, or anything in the class. - Explain what specifically you learned, focusing on what you know or can do now that you didn't know or couldn't do at the beginning of the semester. - Explain how what you learned will be used in a future context.
 Be specific!
 Don't say "I will use it in my job," say "I will use it to write lab reports when I become a biologist."